shaik1002/biggitlabbomb/doc/user/group/compliance_frameworks.md

 Subgroups and projects have access to all compliance frameworks created on their top-level group.
 However, compliance frameworks cannot be created, edited, or deleted at the subgroup or project level.
 Project owners can choose a framework to apply to their projects.

-## Apply a compliance framework to a project
+## Add a compliance framework to a project

-> - Assigning multiple compliance frameworks [introduced](https://gitlab.com/groups/gitlab-org/-/epics/13294) in GitLab 17.3.

-You can apply multiple compliance frameworks to a project but cannot apply compliance frameworks to projects in personal namespaces.
+Add a compliance framework to a project.
+Compliance frameworks cannot be added to projects in personal namespaces.

-To apply a compliance framework to a project, apply the compliance framework through the [Compliance projects report](../compliance/compliance_center/compliance_projects_report.md#apply-a-compliance-framework-to-projects-in-a-group).
+To assign a compliance framework to a project, apply the compliance framework through the [Compliance projects report](../compliance/compliance_center/compliance_projects_report.md#apply-a-compliance-framework-to-projects-in-a-group).

-You can use the [GraphQL API](../../api/graphql/reference/index.md#mutationprojectsetcomplianceframework) to apply a compliance framework to a project.
+You can use the [GraphQL API](../../api/graphql/reference/index.md#mutationprojectsetcomplianceframework) to add a compliance framework to a project.

 If you create compliance frameworks on subgroups with GraphQL, the framework is created on the root ancestor if the user